Free Bee Removal in Calgary

 (I recommend these folks)

-When you contact me, I will need at least one photo or video of the bees.
-I will also want to know:
+When you contact the Calgary District Beekeepers Association's Swarm Catcher service by emailing calgarybeekeepers@gmail.com, they will need at least one photo or video of the bees, and will also want to know:

 • Location in the city of the swarm (address, or at least area of the city)